Getting Started with Webhooks in Caspio

 – value of the Integration URL parameter available in the account settings[@field:<fieldName>]

-– value of the table field that the user selected to send as a result of the event (in the “data” section of the default payload, all table fields are listed)
+– value of the table field that you selected to send as a result of the event (in the “data” section of the default payload, all table fields are listed).
+For attachment data type, you may choose the value to be included:[@field:<attachmentFieldName>]

 The values in the data